 “We can't solve problems by using the same kind of thinking we used when we created them ”

 I am a Psychodynamic Counsellor, Cognitive Behavioural Therapist and Interpersonal Psychotherapist who has full accreditation with both the BABCP and IPTUK.
+I am also a qualified EMDR practitioner and have specialised in perinatal mental health within the NHS.

 I completed a three year post graduate diploma in Psychodynamic Counselling in 2008.
 Following this I worked part-time in GP surgeries and charities around London.